 Pursuant to the Credicorp Shares Purchase Options Plan (the "Plan") which Credicorp instituted to grant options beginning in fiscal year 1999, Credicorp granted options to purchase Common Shares to certain Directors and administrative, supervisory and management personnel during each year since 1999 and through 2004 (each individually an "Option" and collectively the "Options").
 Each Option expires eight years after the date of grant.
 The Options vest in 25% increments during the first four years following the date of grant.
 From the end of the fourth year after the grant of an Option until the expiration date of the Option, all or a portion of such Option still outstanding under the Plan may be exercised at any time.
-Options granted in 2000 amounted to 534,000 Common Shares with an exercise price of US\$10.50, Options granted in 2001 amounted to 573,000 Common Shares with an exercise price of US\$7.30, Options granted in 2002 amounted to 575,000 Common Shares with an exercise price of US\$8.73, Options granted in 2003 amounted to 569,750 Common Shares with an exercise price of US\$9.77, and Options granted in 2004 amounted to 555,000 Common Shares with an exercise price of US\$12.39.
+Options granted in 2000 amounted to 534,000 Common Shares with an exercise price of US\$10.50, Options granted in 2001 amounted to 573,000 Common Shares with an exercise price of US\$10.50 Common Shares with an exercise price of US\$17.30, Options granted in 2002 amounted to 575,000 Common Shares with an exercise price of US\$12.39.
 In 2002, 2003 and 2004, prices of the Options were modified.
 The exercise prices of the Options are reduced by an amount equal to the excess over US\$0.20 of total dividends paid per share in a given year.
 As of December 31, 2004, Options on 625,025 Common Shares had been exercised (298,500 as of December 31, 2003) for an approximate amount of US\$4.6 million in 2004 (US\$1.4 million in 2003).
 See Note 17 to Credicorp's Consolidated Financial Statements.